oussama60104983/contact-list-manager/README.md

 # Contact List Manager

 A Flask-based web application for managing contacts.
-This application includes intentionally introduced bugs for educational purposes in software testing.
+This application intentionally has some bugs for educational purposes in software testing.

 ## Prerequisites